 top of page

-We purchased a home in Sonoma County with a mission to renovate the house and restore the land to the highest ecological standards possible.
-We chose to follow two building standards: Passive House - to build the most energy efficient house - and Living Building Challenge - to follow the most holistic regenerative design framework.
+We purchased a home in Sonoma County, CA with a mission to renovate the house and restore the land to the highest and most holistic ecological standards possible.
+Little did we know at the time how complex that process would be!

 HOUSE BEFORE